Suryxbg/EDA-on-Flight-Price-Prediction/README.md

 ## Process

-- Combined them into a single dataframe (df_final) for consistent preprocessing.
+- Combined them into a single dataframe for consistent preprocessing.
-- Date & Time Feature Engineering
+- Date & Time Feature Engineering.
 - Converted data types to integers for modeling.
 - Extracted Arrival Hour & Minute from Arrival_Time.
 - Extracted Departure Hour & Minute from Dep_Time.